How much caffeine does oolong tea contain compared to coffee

 11 mg |

-How much caffeine there is in a cup of Oolong tea does not only depend on the brewing time but also on other important factors such as the brewing temperature, the ratio of the number of tea leaves to the water and of course whether you brew the tea in a large pot or rather for it one Gaiwan or a small one Yixing teapot used.
+The amount of caffeine in a cup of oolong tea not only depends on the brewing time, but also on other important factors such as the brewing temperature, the ratio of the number of tea leaves to the water and, of course, whether the tea is brewed in a large pot or rather for it a Gaiwan or a small one Yixing Teekanne used.

-The time of harvest also has a major influence.
-Tea that was grown in summer contains significantly more caffeine as the tea leaves can grow much faster than tea that is harvested in spring or winter.
+Harvesting time also has a major impact.
+Tea grown in summer contains significantly more caffeine because the tea leaves can grow much faster than tea harvested in spring or winter.

-Do you like this article?
+do you like this article?
 Do you still have questions?
 We would like to offer our customers more helpful additional information about tea.
-Therefore, we would be very happy to receive your feedback in the comment area!
+Therefore, we would be very happy to receive your feedback in the comments section!

-If you found this post useful or interesting and want to learn more about Taiwanese tea specialties and stories, follow us too Facebook and Youtube.
+If you found this post useful or interesting and want to learn more about Taiwanese specialty teas and stories, also follow us Facebook and Youtube.

 Your Evergreen Teashop Team!